 Salina Public Library offers limited, free notary services to its patrons.

-Notary services are provided by appointment.
-Please call 785-825-4624, ext.
-239, or email email@example.com to schedule an appointment.
+Notary services are provided by appointment only.
+Please call 785-833-9200, or email firstname.lastname@example.org to schedule an appointment.
 If you do not arrive at the scheduled time, the appointment will be canceled after 15 minutes.
 Patrons seeking notarizations must bring:

 - Unsigned documents to be notarized.
 The signer must appear in person at the time of the notarization and will be asked to sign in the presence of the notary.
 The notary is responsible for witnessing the signature and verifying the identity of the signer.